IreneKilgannon/pands-project/README.md

     Parameters
     ----------
     df : dataframe
     hue : a categorical variable in the data set.
-Optional parameter/argument CHECK CORRECT TERM.
+Optional parameter.

     Returns
     -------